Search

 Reading the Survey

-Every type of easement—whether it’s sewer, sidewalk, utility, or drainage—can have a real impact on how you use your property.
-These aren’t just lines on a survey; they represent legal rights that others have over your land.
+Every type of easement—whether sewer, sidewalk, utility, or drainage—can have a real impact on how you use your property.
+These aren't just lines on a survey.
+They represent legal rights that others hold over your land.
 Understanding them up front can help you avoid expensive surprises down the road, from blocked building plans to emergency city access.

-At Adam Timothy Group, we’ve seen firsthand how easements can affect both everyday homeowners and experienced investors.
-That’s why we always encourage our clients to take surveys seriously, ask the right questions, and lean into the details before making a big decision.
+At Adam Timothy Group, we've seen firsthand how easements can affect both everyday homeowners and experienced investors.
+That's why we encourage every client to take surveys seriously, ask the right questions, and lean into the details before making a major decision.

 Other Market Perspectives Posts